dortania/OpenCore-Post-Install/usb/manual/manual.md

 Next, remove/disable:

 * USBInjectAll.kext(if you're using it)
   * Reason for this is USBInjectAll actually breaks how Apple builds port maps.
-So while it's great for inital port mapping, it can break you final USB map
+So while it's great for initial port mapping, it can break you final USB map
 * XhciPortLimit(Under Kernel -> Quirks)
   * Now that we're finally under the 15 port limit, we no longer need this hacky fix

 Then reboot, and check IOReg one last time:

 ![](../../images/post-install/manual-md/finished.png)

 Voila!
 As you can see, our USB map applied successfully!